jherby2k/AudioWorks/README.md

 A cross-platform, multi-format audio conversion and tagging suite for .NET and PowerShell.
 Formats currently supported are MP3, MP4 AAC, FLAC, Apple Lossless (ALAC), Opus, Ogg Vorbis and Wave.

-A full user interface (Windows only) is coming soon.
+A full user interface (Windows only) is in development.

 This project supplants [PowerShell Audio](https://github.com/jherby2k/PowerShellAudio) by targetting both Windows PowerShell and PowerShell Core (Windows, Linux and MacOS).